 1. How can I use the OWL?

 This year, online writing support is provided via WCONLINE.
-Please view my.wilson.edu/academic-support to view complete OWL/WCONLINE instructions with screenshots.
+Please view www.wilson.edu/writing-lab to view complete OWL/WCONLINE instructions with screenshots.
 You may also go directly to Wilson.mywconline.com to schedule sessions.

 After reviewing and commenting on your draft for approximately one hour, your tutor will email you from the account email@example.com to provide constructive feedback.
 Expect to receive a short letter highlighting relevant concerns and helpful resources and strategies for revision as well as a few comments about local issues within the “track changes” feature of Microsoft Word.

 2. Do I need to be online when my paper is being reviewed?